luc-rodriguez/upsc/README.md

 - Frame Generation
 - Async Reprojection

-easier to integrate, built on, and for the incredible `wgpu` ecosystem.
+easier to integrate.
+Intended to be used with the incredible `wgpu` ecosystem.
 Although bindings for them are generated here, We're aiming to make safe-ish, unified, solution for the various proprietary SDKs, as well as custom fallbacks whenever possible.

 ## Notes / Disclaimers